vetch101/Getting-and-Cleaning-Data/README.md

 * Execute summarizeData(dt) passing in allData and returning summaryData
 * Write summaryData data.table output file to tidy_data.txt
 * Clean up by returning to previous working directory
-* Check to see if the UCIData directory should be removed
+* Check to see if the UCI HAR Dataset directory should be removed
-* Source("run_tests.R") to run tests on tidy_data.txt to test output is as expected
+* Source("run_tests.R") to run tests on tidydata.txt to test output is as expected

 **init()**